Iron Tail: Iron Tail and Major Israel McCreight

-Adoption of Čhaŋté Tȟáŋka
+Adoption of McCreight

-On June 22, 1908, Iron Tail and "Buffalo Bill" Cody visited Du Bois, Pennsylvania with the Wild West Congress of Rough Riders.
+On June 22, 1908, Iron Tail and "Buffalo Bill" Cody visited Du Bois, Pennsylvania, with the Wild West Congress of Rough Riders.
 Twelve thousand people a day attended Cody's Wild West performances and 150 Oglalas were in town with 150 ponies.
 On this occasion, Iron Tail presided over the adoption of Major Israel McCreight as an honorary Chief of the Oglala Lakota and named McCreight "Čhaŋté Tȟáŋka ("Great Heart").
 Iron Tail performed the ceremony assembled at Buffalo Bill's tent and attended by Chief American Horse, Chief Whirlwind Horse, Chief Lone Bear and 100 Oglala Lakota members of the Wild West Congress of Rough Riders.
 The Oglala Lakota chiefs formed a small circle around McCreight and his wife Alice, and Iron Tail began the ceremony with a speech in Lakota, a hearty handshake all around, and then placed a war bonnet McCreight's head and moccasins upon his feet.
 Iron Tail then presented McCreight with a tepee on which an owl had been traced with yellow chalk and told this was for him and Alice to live in.
 Tom-tom drums were then beaten and tribal songs put up vigorously.
 Concluding remarks were made by Iron Tail ending with hearty handshakes.
 Iron Tail and Buffalo Bill were loaded into a new 1908 Rambler touring car and driven to McCreight's town house for the banquet which followed.
 There, Iron Tail was presented with a new Winchester rifle as a souvenir of the event.
 McCreight was forever moved by the solemnity of the occasion, and carried the honor proudly and with distinction the rest of his life.
 McCreight later remarked that the title, honorary Chief of the Oglala Lakota, was a far greater tribute than could have been conferred by any president or military organization.